Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Debug your Safari Web Apps on macOS

-Starting with Safari 17 (announced at WWDC 2023) any website you use in Safari can be installed as a...
+Starting with Safari 17 (announced at WWDC 2023) any website you use in Safari can be installed as a Web App on macOS.
+Once installed, the Web App shows up like any other app on macOS, in all of the s...
 Read moreCategories:Supported by:

 -